-A delicious pan seared coho salmon recipe that is baked with lemon and herbs and serve alongside roasted vegetables.
+A delicious pan-seared coho salmon recipe that is baked with lemon and herbs and serves alongside roasted vegetables.

 I am all about easy meals when it comes to preparing dinner for the family.
 While you may be looking at these pictures thinking I spent a ton of time, I actually did not.
 The pan-seared coho salmon literally only took about 15 total minutes to cook while I threw all of the other vegetables into the oven to roast.

-While I focus much more on the fish and how to cook it in this post, I want you to know that it just goes so well with all vegetables so please feel free to mix and match to your desires, and please don’t forget about seasonality either.
+While I focus much more on the fish and how to cook it in this post, I want you to know that it just goes so well with all vegetables so please feel free to mix and match your desires, and please don’t forget about seasonality either.
 Those heavy root veggies and squashes are really coming in so you better believe I am all over those!